Molecular Embedding-Based Algorithm Selection in Protein-Ligand Docking: Introduction

-A more ambitious line of work extends AS to \emph{cross-algorithm} selection.
-Our previous study~\citep{yuan2024algorithm} showed that molecular features can support instance-wise recommendations across multiple docking engines, achieving consistent improvements over the single best solver (SBS).
-Graph-based variants replaced tabular descriptors with protein-ligand graphs to learn structural relationships directly from topology and geometry~\citep{yuan2024enhancing}.
-Building on these ideas, \textit{GNNAS-Dock}~\citep{yuan2024gnnas} and its multi-criteria extension \textit{MC-GNNAS-Dock}~\citep{cao2025mc} established a unified GNN-driven framework that predicts per-algorithm performance from molecular structure alone, integrating RMSD-based accuracy, PoseBusters plausibility~\citep{buttenschoen2024posebusters}, and ranking-aware objectives.
-Although these systems achieved strong in-domain gains, their evaluations were limited to specific docking pipelines, and their architectural complexity made it difficult to separate true representational gains from effects driven by data distribution, protocol design, or oracle instability.
-In particular, it remained unclear whether improved AS stems from \emph{better molecular representation} or from \emph{coincidental alignment} between training and evaluation protocols.
+In docking, initial AS studies focused on \emph{within-engine} choice. \citet{chen2023algorithm} proposed the first docking-specific AS framework using the \textit{ALORS} recommender~\citep{misir2017alors} to select among AutoDock configurations from tabular descriptors, and subsequent work explored related regression-based parameter tuning~\citep{zayed2025optimizing}.
+More recent efforts extend AS to \emph{cross-algorithm} selection across multiple docking engines, using molecular descriptors or learned representations to predict per-solver performance~\citep{yuan2024algorithm,yuan2024enhancing,yuan2024gnnas,cao2025mc}.
+These approaches demonstrate that instance-wise solver choice can outperform a single best solver (SBS) in-domain, but they are typically evaluated under a fixed benchmark and protocol, and often rely on relatively heavy graph-based encoders.

+This combination leaves an important ambiguity unresolved: observed gains can reflect genuine improvements in molecular representation, but can also arise from benchmark- and workflow-specific effects, such as protocol-induced shifts in solver rankings and instability of the empirical oracle used to define training labels.
+When both the representation and the workflow vary implicitly, it is difficult to separate representational benefit from distributional or procedural alignment.
+Table~\ref{tab:prior_as_compare} summarises representative docking AS formulations and highlights which factors are controlled (representation, objective, and protocol/workflow consistency).

-The present work introduces \textbf{MolAS} (Molecular Embedding--Based Algorithm Selector), a lightweight AS framework designed precisely to interrogate this ambiguity.
-MolAS replaces graph encoders with pretrained molecular language models for proteins (ESM C~\citep{esm2024cambrian}) and ligands (ChemBERTa~\citep{ahmad2022chemberta}), which already capture substantial structural and chemical information.
-By pairing these embeddings with a minimal attentional pooler and shallow residual decoder, MolAS isolates the contribution of molecular \emph{representation} from that of \emph{oracle-landscape geometry}, allowing it to test the hypothesis that modern docking AS is primarily constrained by data and protocol variability rather than representational capacity.
+The present work introduces \textbf{MolAS} (Molecular Embedding--Based Algorithm Selector), a lightweight selector designed to probe this ambiguity.
+MolAS replaces graph encoders with pretrained molecular language model embeddings for proteins (ESM C~\citep{esm2024cambrian}) and ligands (ChemBERTa~\citep{ahmad2022chemberta}), coupled with a minimal attentional pooler and shallow residual decoder.
+This design aims to isolate the role of molecular \emph{representation} from that of \emph{workflow-defined} oracle landscapes, enabling a more direct assessment of whether docking AS is primarily constrained by representational capacity or by data and protocol variability.